 Taobao and Tmall under Alibaba

-E-commerce giant Alibaba uses third-party companies for its parcel services, making it harder to control this part in their business.
-Whether it’s delivered on time, the product is lost, or the product is broken, in the eyes of the clients, all of these are the fault of the e-commerce platform even though its the delivery company’s fault .
+E-commerce giant Alibaba uses third-party companies for its parcel services, making it harder to control this part of their business.
+Whether it’s delivered on time, the product is lost, or the product is broken, in the eyes of the clients, all of these are the fault of the e-commerce platform even though it’s the delivery company’s fault.
 And now, with the possible salary increase of different logistics men and possibly a higher salary for the e-commerce market or the Chinese market, Alibaba created a solution of joining forces with several e-commerce companies and parcel companies, having defined contract-based solutions that will benefit all parties involved.
 Alibaba called it the Cainiao allegiance.

 Alibaba is still very open to other companies willing to join this allegiance so as to work for the common goal of eliminating the possible arising logistics problem in China.

-JD.com is one of the largest e-commerce industries in China, known for their wide range of electronics consumer gadgets in the online world.
+JD.com is one of the largest e-commerce industries in China, known for its wide range of electronics consumer gadgets in the online world.
 It is also, by far, one of the oldest e-commerce platforms in China.
-Unlike Alibaba’s Taobao and Tmall that has its own third-party payment company Alipay, JD.com usually relies on delivery couriers in getting their “payment on delivery” services.
+Unlike Alibaba’s Taobao and Tmall which has its own third-party payment company Alipay, JD.com usually relies on delivery couriers in getting their “payment on delivery” services.
 It is a bit unreliable as this method could mean a lot of problems involving money, giving them another problem involving parcel services.
-Seeing the up and coming logistics problem for the e-commerce markets and their current services like “payment on delivery”, JD.com decided to branch out and open its own logistics company instead.
+Seeing the up-and-coming logistics problem for the e-commerce markets and their current services like “payment on delivery”, JD.com decided to branch out and open its own logistics company instead.
 Hiring over 24,000 delivery guys for JD.com, they could deliver to your doorstep as fast as 3 hours after your transaction online.
-But could they stay in the game when salaries/wages of these delivery guys are supposed to increase, we just have to wait and see.
+But could they stay in the game when the salaries/wages of these delivery guys are supposed to increase, we just have to wait and see?

 Understanding the importance of delivery services in e-commerce